-Assessment strategy Weight,% Deadlin Assessment criteria e Microeconomics mid-term 30 During the course The student will be given some multiple-choice questions (with right or wrong answers) and short answer questions (judged based on the quality of response and should provide evidence of critical thinking) to be completed within a set of time.
-Macroeconomics data extraction and visualization exercise 5 During the course The choice of the data will be examined (up to 5 points if the correct dimensions are chosen) and its visualization

-(up to 5 points if the correct visualization is chosen, the title and the source of the data is provided) Macroeconomics, International Economics and Trade mid-term 35 Towards the end of the course The student will be given some multiple-choice questions (with right or wrong answers) and short answer questions (judged based on the quality of response and should provide evidence of critical thinking) to be completed within a set of time.
+Assessment strategy Weight,% Deadline Assessment criteria Microeconomics mid-term 30 During the course The student will be given some multiple-choice questions (with right or wrong answers) and short answer questions (judged based on the quality of response and should provide evidence of critical thinking) to be completed within a set of time.
+Macroeconomics data extraction and visualization exercise 5 During the course The choice of the data will be examined (up to 5 points if the correct dimensions are chosen) and its visualization (up to 5 points if the correct visualization is chosen, the title and the source of the data is provided) Macroeconomics, International Economics and Trade mid-term 35 Towards the end of the course The student will be given some multiple-choice questions (with right or wrong answers) and short answer questions (judged based on the quality of response and should provide evidence of critical thinking) to be completed within a set of time.
 PBL project report, presentation and a question and answer session.
-At the end of the course The PBL project is a group project that will be announced at the start of the course, where members of the group will be awarded the following points: 10 percentage points for the report.
+30 At the end of the course The PBL project is a group project that will be announced at the start of the course, where members of the group will be awarded the following points: 10 percentage points for the report.
 To get maximum points, the report must have a clear structure (introduction, body, conclusion), must show application of economic theories, give evidence of critical thinking, provide relevant recommendations or insights that are likely to result in sustainable solutions.
 All members of the team will get the same number of percentage points.
-30 10 percentage points for the presentation.
+10 percentage points for the presentation.
 6 points will be awarded for the organization and content while 4 for the delivery (more detailed information will be provided at the start of the course).
 The presentation will be delivered in front of a committee and each presenter will be graded individually.
 10 percentage points for the question and answer session.
 Each individual can expect many questions from the committee which watched the presentation based on the information provided in the presentation and the report.
 Correct and clear answers will result points.
-Each person will be graded individually.
-Total 100 Students will pass the course if they get at least half of the points for each assessment and if they attend at least half of the lectures.
-Those who do not come to at least half of the lectures will need to retake the course next year.
-Retakes Students will be able to retake any of the assessments for which they got less than half of the points once during the university retake period.
+Each person will be graded

-Author Year of publi catio n Title Issue of a periodical or volume of a publication Publishing place and house or web link Compulsary reading Tomas A. Pugel 2020 International Economics 17 th Edition McGraw Hill Education Greenlaw, S. A., Shapiro, D. & MacDonald, D. 2022 Principles of Economics 3 rd Edition https://openstax.org/detail s/books/principles- economics-3e

-Optional reading Paul R. Krugman, 2018 International Economics, Daggara Maurice Obstfeld, Marc J. Melitz 2018 Theory and Policy Pearson Dominick Salvatore 2013 International Economics 11 th Edition John Wiley & Sons, Inc. Gavelis V. ir kt.
+Author Year of public ation Title Issue of a periodical or volume of a publication Publishing place and house or web link Compulsary reading Tomas A. Pugel 2020 International Economics 17 th Edition McGraw Hill Education Greenlaw, S. A., Shapiro, D. & MacDonald, D. 2022 Principles of Economics 3 rd Edition https://openstax.org/details/ books/principles- economics-3e Optional reading Paul R. Krugman, Maurice Obstfeld, Marc J. Melitz 2018 International Economics, Theory and Policy Pearson Dominick Salvatore 2013 International Economics 11th Edition John Wiley & Sons, Inc. Gavelis V. ir kt.
 2017 Mikroekonomika: Vilniaus universiteto vadovėlis